Long-billed Thrasher © Dorian Anderson / Macaulay Library

 Why do I have to provide an email address and what do you do with my email?

 The Cornell Lab of Ornithology offers Merlin Bird ID free because it’s our mission to advance the understanding and protection of birds.
 However, there are costs to improving the app and keeping it updated on ever-changing mobile platforms.
 As a nonprofit organization, we rely on donor support to sustain efforts like these.
-Providing your email address helps us achieve more mission by enabling us to share updates about birds, birding, and opportunities to support conservation.
+Providing your email address helps us achieve our mission by enabling us to share updates about birds, birding, and opportunities to support conservation.
 You can unsubscribe from these communications at any time.

 We will never sell or give your email address to others.
 You are welcome to enjoy the app for a five-day trial period before confirming your email address.